 Get it right and they own the search engine space for decades to come.
 Screw it up and it’s game over.
 Back to grad school.

-LOL, Google founders were going to be wealthy anyway and never going back to grad school anyways.
+Google founders were going to be wealthy anyway and never going back to grad school anyway.

 And I highly doubt the choices were so Manichean anyway.

-And about the Burning Man the authors really forced the connection with Obama, who instead said that “hed never go, maybe Bernie Sanders will”.
+And about Burning Man, the authors really forced the connection with Obama, who instead said that “he’d never go, maybe Bernie Sanders will”.

 At times shows a cheerleading approach